JimDesu/basis-lang/spec.md

 Basis recognizes three shapes for an identifier of any given name:

 - `name` — bare identifier; READ access in a parameter declaration or use site
-- `'name` — productive identifier; PRODUCE access
+- `'name` — CREATE identifier; CREATE access
-- `&name` — reference identifier; REFERENCE access
+- `&name` — reference identifier; UPDATE access

 The lexer recognizes `'name`, `&name`, and `name` as three distinct identifier tokens of the same name.
 The same-scope rule (§6.3) prevents the three shapes from coexisting in the same scope: introducing `x` and `'x` in the same scope is a static error, since both refer to the same logical name with different mode contracts.

 The mode-marker prefix is part of the identifier token; it does not lex as separate punctuation.
 A type expression `Int 'r` has tokens `Int`, then `'r` (a single identifier token), not `Int`, then `'`, then `r`.

 Identifier-shape detection is purely lexical.
-The parser does not need context to determine whether `'r` is an identifier or a marker followed by an identifier — the leading `'` immediately followed by a name character produces the productive-identifier token.
+The parser does not need context to determine whether `'r` is an identifier or a marker followed by an identifier — the leading `'` immediately followed by a name character produces the CREATE-identifier token.

 ### A.3 Type Names vs. Identifier Names